Upper School Sports Team Parent Resources

 - Player and/or Parent to Athletic Director

-Team Website - The Menlo Athletics webpage hosts helpful news and information for players and parents.
+Team Website - The Menlo Athletics webpage hosts news and information for players and parents.
 Select “Upper School Teams” or “Middle School Teams” on the left navigation menu to land on a list of sports teams.
 Each team’s webpage shows headlines for the season, information about the coaches, the team’s history, and each team’s schedule, game location, player dismissal time, bus schedule and W/L record for the season.
 These are public pages that anyone can visit to learn more about the team and upcoming games.
 If there is ever a discrepancy between the website and what the coach tells you, please contact the Assistant Athletic Director, Buffie Ward Williams.

-TEAM GATHERINGS, KICK-OFF AND END OF SEASON CELEBRATION/BANQUET
+TEAM GATHERINGS, KICK-OFF AND END-OF-SEASON CELEBRATION

 - An excellent resource for learning more about the logistics of planning events at Menlo is the Event Resources webpage which lists how to book a conference room, schedule set-up for a banquet, create a volunteer sign-up, schedule a photographer, etc.

-TOURNAMENT TRAVEL PROCEDURES
+OVERNIGHT TRAVEL PROCEDURES

-- Coach and AD develop permission slip, travel budget, and estimated costs per player, and coach submits Form A. Parents may be asked to assist with researching travel tickets and costs.
+- Coach and the AD develop permission slip, travel budget, and estimated costs per player, and coach submits Form A. Parents may be asked to assist with researching travel tickets and costs.